raphaelmourad/DeepG4/README.md

 res <- DeepG4Scan(X = sequences,k=20,treshold=0.5)
 ```

-This command will scan each input sequences using a sliding windows of
+DeepG4Scan function scans each input sequence with a step of
-size `k=20` and output the corresponding DeepG4 probability (\>=
+`k=20` and outputs for each input sequence the G4 positions (+/- 100bp)
-treshold) for each position (+/- 100bp) to form an active G4.
+and the corresponding DeepG4 probabilities (\>= treshold).

 ``` r
 library(dplyr)